Pixelherz/sassbox/README.md

 - Move configuration to the `with()` statement in your configured forward (s. [section import](#import)).
 - Remove all prefixes from configuration variables (`ph-` and `mq-`).
+- Remove `$ph-font-family--default` as it's no longer required.
 - Rename the following configuration property

 | v0.x                  | v1.x                    |